KrishnaVinay17/PowerBi-Project/README.md

 Modify or update Big_Shop_Sales.xlsx to refresh the dashboard with new data.

 📢 Author

 K Krishna Vinayaka Goud
 📧 [vinaykrishnakv2020@gmail.com]
 💼 Data Analyst | Power BI Enthusiast

+⭐ *If you like this project, consider giving it a star on GitHub!*